 How the goal to achieve 100% renewable energy by 2050 can benefit state businesses.

-Earlier this week Illinois legislators passed a sweeping clean energy bill that commits the state to growing renewable energy use over the next three decades, with a goal to be carbon free by 2050.
+In fall of 2021, Illinois legislators passed a sweeping clean energy bill that commits the state to growing renewable energy use over the next three decades, with a goal to be carbon free by 2050.
 The bill, which was quickly signed into law by Governor JB Pritzker on September 15, has caught national attention and praise for its efforts to combat global warming, create clean energy jobs, modernize the power grid, provide greater electrical cost savings for customers, and jumpstart the state’s economy.

 Among the many important new initiatives outlined, the bill includes provisions for: